Municue

 AI-generated summaries.
 Click to expand for original text.

-#2Authorization of a three-year interlocal agreement with the Dallas County Sheriff's Office for city reimbursement of program expenses associated with the Dallas County Highway Traffic Program from October 2025 through September 2028.
+#2Authorization of an interlocal agreement with the Dallas County Sheriff's Office to reimburse program expenses for the Dallas County Highway Traffic Program from October 2025 through September 2028, not to exceed $4,374,000.

 Approved$4.4M

-#3Authorization to apply for a series of grant projects from the Texas Office of the Governor's Public Safety Office to enhance emergency preparedness and build capacity to prevent and respond to terrorist attacks for fiscal year 2026.
+#3Authorization for the city to apply for a series of grant projects from the Texas Office of the Governor's Public Safety Office to enhance preparedness and build capacity to prevent and respond to terrorist attacks for FY2026, at no direct cost to the city.

 Approved

-#4Authorization of a cooperative purchasing agreement with Gemini Stage Lighting & Equipment Co Inc. through the BuyBoard cooperative for speaker replacement equipment for the Office of Arts and Culture, funded by the Majestic Theater Gift E. Trust Fund.
+#4Authorizes a cooperative purchasing agreement with Gemini Stage Lighting & Equipment Co Inc. via the BuyBoard cooperative for speaker replacements for the Office of Arts and Culture, not to exceed $660,832.45, funded by the Majestic Theater Gift E. Trust Fund.

 Approved$661K